mikechamberlain/dom-element-watcher/README.md

 Adds the selector to the watchlist.
 Once `startWatching()` is called, the callback will be executed a maximum of once on each matched element.
 If a matching element is already present in the DOM, the callback will be executed immediately.

 - `selector`: A CSS selector against which to match elements.
+Any valid selector supported (or rather, whatever the browser's native `querySelectorAll()` supports).
 - `index`: In the case where multiple elements are matched by the selector, this restricts the match to this array index.
 Pass in `-1` to match all elements.
 - `callback`: The function to call when an element is matched.
 It is passed the matched [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement) as its argument.